 That last bit may be a bit of stretch (and a clear instance of Godwin’s law in action).
 But their policies on smiling (all employees must smile) didn’t fare well with Germans, who don’t typically fake-smile at strangers.
 And their 1984-ish “ethics code,” which required employees to spy on each other and forbid them from engaging in sexual relationships with each other, was struck down by a German court in 2005.

 And finally, Walmart failed to take the preferred habits of German consumers into consideration when it designed its stores: making them stoop to reach discounted products, making the store more difficult to navigate so that shoppers would spend more time there, and just generally frustrating them.
-Americans are apparently content to wander the aisles like rats in maze of cheap products from China.
+Americans are apparently content to wander the aisles like rats in a maze of cheap products from China.
 Not so the Germans.

 Takeaway: Successfully expanding into another country is about more than offering the right product at the right price.
 Consider how your company’s policies and practices will fit into the local culture…and adjust them accordingly.